Puerto Escondido Oaxaca State, Mexico Travel Guide

 Head to Mercado Benito Juárez for numerous food stalls ("comedores") for inexpensive, authentic meals.

 The main market for fresh produce, meats, seafood, spices, and prepared foods.
-It is a great place for local food and cultural immersion.
+It is an excellent place for local food and cultural immersion.

 Open mornings until early afternoon.
 Expect a bustling atmosphere.

-Smaller neighborhood markets may exist for specific days or items.
+Smaller neighborhood markets might be present for specific days or items.

 Ask locals for recommendations for fresh finds.